Stand Out in a 2018 Toyota C-HR

 First impressions: bling

-Diamond shape styling and the bold two-colors make this crossover stand out, (available in single colors too).
+Diamond shape styling and bold two-tone colors make this 2018 Toyota C-HR stand out, (available in single colors too).
 It smells just like a new Toyota (is that weird that I remember the smell from over 10 years ago?) but the next part I noticed was the glittery dash.
 Yes, glittery.
 Never thought I’d see the day I’m saying Toyota and bling in the same sentence.
 I like it, it made me smile.
 It’s not quite Christmas bauble glittery, it’s so subtle you might mistake it for dust, but it’s there and it’s cool, it’s playful and it’s funky.
-It doesn’t have Controls were easy to find and functionality is good.
+Controls were easy to find and functionality is good.
 Hopefully, Toyota is working on including Apple CarPlay and Android Auto for future models, however, in the meantime, music is still accessible through a USB port or Bluetooth connection.

 Driving the C-HR